Heterophilious dynamics enhances consensus: Introduction

-Here, $\alpha>0$ is a scaling parameter and the coefficients $a_{ij}$ quantify the strength of interaction between agents $i$ and $j$: the larger $a_{ij}$ is, the more weight is given to agent $j$ to align itself with agent $i$, based on the difference of their positions ${\bf p}_i-{\bf p}_j$.
+This provides a rather general description for processes of \emph{alignment}.
+Here, $\alpha>0$ is a scaling parameter and the coefficients $a_{ij}$ quantify the strength of influence between agents $i$ and $j$: the larger $a_{ij}$ is, the more weight is given to agent $j$ to align itself with agent $i$, based on the difference of their positions ${\bf p}_i-{\bf p}_j$.
 The underlying fundamental assumption here is that agents do not react to the \emph{position} of others but to their differences relative to other agents.
 In particular, the $a_{ij}$'s themselves are allowed to depend on the relative differences, ${\bf p}_i-{\bf p}_j$.
-Indeed, we consider nonlinear models (\ref{eq:framework}) in the sense that the coefficients may depend on the position,
+Indeed, we consider nonlinear models (\ref{eq:framework}) where

-This provides a rather general description for a nonlinear process of \emph{alignment}.
-We ignore two other important processes involved in self-organized dynamics as advocated in the pioneering work of Reynolds, \cite{reynolds_flocks_1987}, namely, the short-range repulsion (or avoidance) and the long-range cohesion (or attraction), and we refer to interesting recent works driven by the balance of these two processes in e.g., \cite{BCL2009,D-C-B-C,EK_2001,Li_2008,MOA_2010,T-B}.
+We emphasize the nonlinear aspect of the alignment models (\ref{eq:framework}): the intricate aspect of such models is the nonlinear dependence of the influence matrix on the dynamics, $a_{ij}=a_{ij}(\P(t))$.
+We ignore two other important processes involved in self-organized dynamics as advocated in the pioneering work of Reynolds, \cite{reynolds_flocks_1987}, namely, the short-range repulsion (or avoidance) and the long-range cohesion (or attraction), and we refer to recent works driven by the balance of these two processes in e.g., \cite{BCL2009,DCBC_2006,EK_2001,Li_2008,MOA_2010,T-B_2004}.
 Our purpose here is to shed light on the role of mid-range alignment which covers the important zone ``trapped'' between the short-range attraction and long-range repulsion.

 We distinguish between two main classes of self-alignment models.
 In the global case, the rules of engagement are such that every agent is influenced by every other agent, $a_{ij} > \eta >0$.
 The dynamics in this case is driven by \emph{global} interactions.
-We have a fairly good understanding of the large time dynamics of such models; an incomplete list of recent works in this direction includes \cite{blondel_convergence_2005,canizo_collective_2009,cucker_emergent_2007,ha_simple_2009,ha_particle_2008,hegselmann_opinion_2002,jackson_2010,krause_discrete_2000,motsch_tadmor_new_2011}, and the references therein.
+We have a fairly good understanding of the large time dynamics of such models; an incomplete list of recent works in this direction includes \cite{blondel_convergence_2005,canizo_collective_2009,cucker_emergent_2007,DLBGL_2010,ha_simple_2009,ha_particle_2008,hegselmann_opinion_2002,jackson_2010,krause_discrete_2000,motsch_tadmor_new_2011}, and the references therein.
 Global interactions which are sufficiently strong lead to \emph{unconditional consensus} in the sense that \emph{all} initial configurations of agents concentrate around an emerging limit state, the ``consensus'' $\con{\bp}$,

 The first part of the paper, section \ref{sec:global}, contains an overview of the concentration dynamics in such global models, from the perspective of the general framework of (\ref{eq:framework}).